NicolasSalgado/Earthquake_moon_project/readme.md

 <!--AND THE MOON AND SUN-->

 Doglioni continues in Polarized Plate Tectonics that based on the previous discussions, the observed phenomenology of plate tectonics confirms mantle convection, (there are waves on the ocean thus the ocean makes waves) but it appears to be governed from the top, i.e., an astronomically sheared lithosphere travels westward along the TE, facilitated by the decoupling allowed by the presence, at the top of the asthenosphere, of a continuous global flow within the Earth low-viscosity LVZ that is in superadiabatic conditions (Figure 86).
 Doglioni continues with, “The tidal forces are too small to generate earthquakes within continental areas, and for this reason they have been disregarded for long time.”
 This data analysis project demonstrates clearly that the tidal forces of the sun and moon do generate earthquakes within continental  areas as evidenced by the illuminated fraction graphs of the  continental clusters 58, 40, 18, 9, 16, 35, 22, 39.

+For more information, the project's abstract file is available, with additional information and uses of the project.
 ## 2.0 Source Data

 For Lunar data we employ the spreadsheet created by Jurgen Giesen, GeoAstro.de/moonpos which uses the astronomical algorithms by Jean Meeus.
 These algorithms provide calculations for daily lunar phase, distance and declination for any year between 1950 and 2050.